-The rating reaffirmation reflects the healthy capitalisation levels with high core equity ratio and comfortable earnings profile marked by healthy pre-provisioning profits.
-These strengths are partially offset due to potential challenges in asset quality largely due to Covid-19 impact, which has been an industry-wide phenomena.
-The resource profile for the bank is average with relatively high share of bulk deposits, albeit, that retail deposits which has been a focus area is showing signs of growth.
+The rating reflects the healthy capitalisation levels with high core equity ratio and comfortable earnings profile marked by healthy pre-provisioning profits.
+These strengths are partially offset due to potential challenges in asset quality largely due to Covid-19 impact, which has been an industry-wide phenomenon.
+The resource profile for the bank is average with relatively high share of bulk deposits, albeit, that retail deposits which has been a focus area of the Bank has been growing progressively.
+The Bank has comfortable liquidity buffer and has been maintaining liquidity coverage ratio (LCR) in the range of 140% to 145% since the past four quarters.

-Capitalisation metrics of the bank remain healthy as reflected in CET1, Tier 1 and overall capital adequacy ratio (CAR) at 14.3%, 15.6% and 16.3% respectively as on December 31, 2020.
-In February 2021, the bank also raised Rs 2,021 crore of equity capital through conversion of warrants issued to promoters.
+Capitalisation metrics of the bank remain healthy as reflected in CET1, Tier 1 and overall capital adequacy ratio (CAR) at 15.6%, 16.9% and 17.6% respectively as on June 30, 2021.
+In February 2021, the bank had raised Rs 2,021 crore of equity capital through conversion of warrants issued to promoters.
 This was in addition to Rs 3,288 crore raised in September 2020 through preferential allotment.
-The overall CAR including 9MFY21 profits was at 16.93% as on December 31, 2020 and after factoring in the recent equity infusion, will increase to ~17.68%.
+The overall CAR including Q1FY22 profits was at 17.9% as on June 30, 2021.